Kermina-Wasfy/Heathrow-Inn/README.md

 # Heathrow Inn
 A responsive hotel website built with **React.js** and **Bootstrap 5**.
-It includes a clean, modern UI for hotel services, rooms, gallery, and contact information.
+It includes a clean, modern UI for hotel services, rooms, gallery, contact information, and about information.

 ## Features
+- Responsive design for mobile and desktop
+- Navbar for navigation
 - Beautiful hero section with background image
 - Rooms and services cards
 - Gallery section
-- Responsive design for mobile and desktop
+- Form for contact
 - Social media integration

 ## Screenshots